With proper visualization, we could have a better understanding of the mechanism of Deep Learning.

 How to use?

-We create a tutorial to understand the vanish gradient problem through visualization under
+We create a tutorial to understand the vanish gradient problem through visualization, in which we compare the effect of different

 - Add this component as submodule in MXNet.